GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### C++ certainly has its good points.
-But by and large I think it's a bad language.
-It does a lot of things half well and it’s just a garbage heap of ideas that are mutually exclusive.
-It’s way too big, way too complex.
-And it’s obviously built by a committee.
+> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
 >
-> ~ *Ken Thompson*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts